Assessments and exams

 - Try to avoid working in spaces that may make you feel sleepy or easily distracted.

-- Check what revision support is available from your tutors, or maybe organise your own group via Skype or MS Teams.
+- Check what revision support is available from your tutors, or maybe organise your own group via MS Teams.
+Take practice exams if you can.

 - Create a timetable to take control of your workload and set SMART objectives to stay on track.